 Wandsworth Arts Fringe

 WAF is an open access arts festival.
-There is no selection process so everyone can jump on board!
+There is no selection panel: if you can secure a venue and meet the festival criteria, you can register a project.

-Wandsworth Arts Fringe is brought to you by Wandsworth Council, supporting the arts and culture industries across the borough.
-The festival is funded by Wandsworth Council and has received generous contributions from Arts Council England.
+Wandsworth Arts Fringe is produced with Wandsworth Council, which backs arts and culture across the borough.
+The festival is funded by the council with additional support from Arts Council England.

 Find out more about taking part